 If there are delays from third parties in obtaining permission to release information to you – which exceed any time frames we’ve given you or under the Code – we’ll let you know before the end of that time frame.

 Storing and protecting your personal information

 We store your personal information in a number of ways such as on secure servers and in electronic and paper form.

 The security of your personal information is important to us and we take reasonable precautions to prevent unauthorised access, modification or disclosure, loss or misuse.
 We have a robust security environment supported by a range of physical and digital precautions and policies that we regularly review and test.
 Our security measures include firewalls, encryption and secure socket layer technology.

 Where we no longer require your personal information, we’ll take reasonable steps to destroy or permanently de-identify that information.
 However, there are legal and regulatory obligations and precedents to retain records about customers for certain periods of time and for this reason we may refuse to permanently delete some or all of your personal information if you ask us to.

-We analyse the personal information we collect in order to improve our products and services we administer.
+We analyse the personal information we collect to improve the products and services we administer.
 Subject to our marketing and insurers’ rules, we may tell you about other products and services that we consider may be of interest to you.
 We may disclose your personal information to other companies who help us market these products and services.
-If you don’t wish to receive information on other products and services offered by or through us, you may opt out of receiving marketing communication by contacting us on the ‘contact us’ details below.
+If you don’t wish to receive information on other products and services offered by or through us, you may opt out of receiving marketing communication by contacting us.

-If you’re unhappy with our response to your complaint, you can then lodge your complaint with the Office of the Australian Information Commissioner at: 1300 363 992; email@example.com or www.oaic.gov.au/privacy or by calling 1300 363 992.
+If you’re not satisfied with the resolution of your complaint, then you can raise your concern with the Office of the Australian Information Commissioner at oaic.gov.au/privacy or by calling 1300 363 992.

 Call us: 1300 090 188